What is a Loft Apartment in NYC?

 What Do Loft Apartments Look Like?

-A loft apartment is located inside a multi-family building that was converted from an industrial building to a residential one.
+A loft apartment is located inside a multi-family building that was converted from industrial to residential.

 The building the apartment is in will once have been used for storage in business or industrially.